PWS Coverage Map

 Programmatic Infrastructure Guide — IT systems and data architecture

-Scope: IT infrastructure assessment; system-needs definition methodology; data-handling architecture.
+Scope: IT infrastructure assessment; system-needs definition methodology; data-handling architecture supporting the FY25 NOFO nine-indicator reporting and counterpart-contribution accounting.

 Lead